 You can retake it during the next recruitment period but you may have to wait several months for it to open.
 Use this waiting period to prepare better and ensure that you get the highest mark possible on the test next time.

-Tips to Prepare for the EIATPrepare for EIAT Test
+Tips to Prepare for the EIAT

 Understand the Test Format